Conformally invariant random fields, quantum Liouville measures, and random Paneitz operators on Riemannian manifolds of even dimension: Co-polyharmonic operators on even-dimensional manifolds

 where $x$ is as above, $(\xi^1, \ldots,\xi^n)$ forms a coordinate system on $M$, and $\overline h_{ij}$ for $1\le i,j\le n$ is an even function of $x$.

 \begin{definition} A \emph{Poincar\'e metric associated to $[g]$} is a conformally compact metric~$h$ with conformal infinity $[g]$ which is asymptotically even and satisfies

 \end{definition}

-\begin{lemma}[{\cite[Theorem 2.3]{FeffermanGraham85}}] For every compact $(M,[g])$ of even dimension $n$, there exists a Poincar\'e metric $h$.
+\begin{lemma}[{\cite[Theorem 2.3]{FeffermanGraham85}}] For every closed $(M,[g])$ of even dimension $n$, there exists a Poincar\'e metric $h$.
 It is uniquely determined up to addition of terms vanishing to order $n-2$ and up to a diffeomorphism fixing $M$. \end{lemma}

 The prime example for this construction is provided by the Poincar\'e model of hyperbolic space: the $n$-dimensional round sphere $M=\mathbb{S}^n$ is the boundary of the unit ball $N=B_1(0)\subset\mathbb{R}^{n+1}$ equipped with the hyperbolic metric $dh(r,\xi)=\frac{4}{(1-r^2)^2}\big[dr^2+dg(\xi)\big]$.